Request for Core Addition or Deletion

 By completing the eform, it will ensure that the core course's student learning objectives/outcomes are mapped to the required core objectives within the Foundational Component Area and Component Area Option as required by Texas Administrative Code (TAC), Title 9, Chapter 4, Subchapter B, §4.28-§4.31.
 The documentation also will be retained as part of the University's certification that it adheres to these TAC requirements.

-Please note: The Provost’s Office recommends that no students be enrolled into the proposed core course until approval is secured from the Texas Higher Education Coordinating Board (THECB).
-If the course already exists, then the syllabus must show that the course will not count as a core until THECB approval is received.
+NOTE: The Provost's Office recommends that no students be enrolled into the proposed core course until the Texas Higher Education Coordinating Board (THECB) sends an email to acknowledge institution receipt of proposed core course requests.
+If the course already exists, then the syllabus must show that the course will not count as a core until the THECB email is received.

-- Faculty/course instructor submits the completed Request for Core Course Addition or Deletion with appropriate paperwork as needed.
+- Faculty/course instructor submits the completed Request for Core Course Addition or Deletion with a copy of a completed course description and an appropriate Core Curriculum Syllabus Template as part of the eform submission.

 - The eform is routed electronically to the appropriate Associate Dean of Undergraduate Education (ADU).